evmcnb/quartz/content/Full/Psychiatric History Taking.md

 " I have to ask you some questions that may seem strange.
 These are question was ask everyone.
 Would that be okay?"

 Symptoms of psychosis include hallucinations, thought abnormalities and delusions.
-All present in [[Schizophrenia]] but can be found in other disorders
+All present in [[Full/Schizophrenia]] but can be found in other disorders

 #### Hallucinations